 Why Traditions Matter

 We often think about traditions in the context of holidays – some wonderful thing passed from generation to generation each year.
-But, traditions also come in small-sized, daily rituals and it’s these that are often the most meaningful.
-Truth is, family rituals and traditions matter.
+However, traditions also come in small-sized, daily rituals and it’s these that are often the most meaningful.
+Traditions can act like guide posts for rhythms, values and celebration.
+The truth is- family rituals and traditions matter.

 Camp is packed with rituals and steeped with traditions – campers love them and don’t ever want them to change!
-At YSSC, the nightly tuck-in is one example.
-For 43 years, we’ve been tucking in our campers every night.
-This bedtime ritual is a time for camper and counselor to connect one-on-one.
-Campers get to share their day and counselors listen, providing affirmation, words of encouragement, reassurance and accountability.
-This deeply personal exchange – which only takes a few moments – sends the campers off to sleep with peace, blessing and belonging.
+From wild and zany characters in skits to evening campfires held at the iconic and picturesque “Star Rock”, camp’s traditions run deep.
+One of the most special traditions YSSC holds is that of the nightly tuck-ins.
+For 47 years, we’ve been tucking in our campers every night.
+This bedtime ritual is a time for each camper and counselor to connect at the end of the day.
+Campers get to share their day and counselors listen providing affirmation, words of encouragement, reassurance and thoughtful questions.
+This deeply personal exchange – which only takes a few moments – sends the campers off to sleep with peace, belonging and a bedtime prayer.

-Talk to your kids about your family traditions and rituals.
+What traditions and rituals are deeply engrained into your family?
+Talk with your kids about your family traditions.
 Ask them:

 - What is their favorite family tradition and what does it mean to them?